 A "complete withdrawal" occurs when the employer (including all controlled group members) permanently ceases to have an obligation to contribute to the plan or permanently ceases all covered operations under the plan.
-(Special withdrawal liability rules apply to plans and employers in certain industries, such as construction, or less frequently, trucking.)
+(Special withdrawal liability rules apply to plans and employers in certain industries, such as construction or entertainment.)

 (ERISA Secs.
 4205, 4206 and 4208 )

 To ensure that employers who gradually reduce their contributions to a multiemployer plan do not escape withdrawal liability, ERISA has rules under which a partial cessation of the employer's obligation to contribute could trigger liability.

 - A decline of 70% or more in the employer's "contribution base units" (CBUs), or

 - A partial cessation of the employer's obligation to contribute.